shanoaice/async-parallel/README.md

 ```
 The returned function is what actually run in the `Promise`.

-The recommended way to pass in the task list is to use an `Array`, but you can also use `Generator` or `Set` too.
+**The only way to pass in the task list is to use an `Array` now, because I no longer use `for...of` loops for better polyfillability**

 There is also something tricky about the callback function that you need to provide.
-The callback function will be called more than once.
+The callback function **won't** be called more than once now, but if an error occured, all results of previously runned tasks will be discarded, no matter they successed or not.